Business Loans

 Table of Contents

-According to gym equipment manufacturer Primo Fitness, the average commercial gym ranges in size from about 3,000 to 4,000 square feet.
-As we noted above, filling this amount of space with gym equipment will cost a budding owner roughly $30,000 to $50,000.
+According to gym equipment manufacturer Primo Fitness, the average commercial gym ranges from about 3,000 to 4,000 square feet.
+As noted above, filling this space with gym equipment will cost a budding gym owner roughly $30,000 to $50,000.

-More modestly, Primo Fitness estimates that it would cost about $10,000 to fill a small 1,500-square-foot personal training studio—this includes about 4 treadmills, a pair of ellipticals, several strength machines, and dumbbells.
-If the average lease of each piece of equipment costs $80 per month, the total monthly payment for 10 pieces of equipment is $800.
+More modestly, Primo Fitness estimates that it would cost about $10,000 to fill a small 1,500-square-foot personal training studio—this includes about four treadmills, a pair of ellipticals, several strength machines, and dumbbells.

 Leasing gym equipment can be a smart play for your small business because it doesn’t require nearly as much upfront capital as it does to buy equipment—and lease terms are typically less restrictive than financing terms.
-Also, when a lease is done, you can often choose to lease brand-new equipment, so you can keep your gym up-to-date through the years.
+Also, when a lease is done, you can often choose to lease brand-new equipment, so you can keep your gym up-to-date from year to year.

 While the obvious benefit to buying gym equipment at the outset is owning the equipment, leasing doesn’t require a large infusion of startup capital—a key advantage.
 Additionally, gym equipment can become obsolete fairly quickly, but when you finish repaying a lease, you often get the option to lease new equipment.